Financial and Property Managers

 Maria E. Luna

-Maria Luna joined Ohana in 2017 after working for over 20 years in property management and medical practice administration.
+Maria joined Ohana after working for over 20 years in property management and medical practice administration.
 Prior to those roles, Maria worked as a trust account administrator with a local fiduciary service firm.
 Maria's broad experience in all three areas gives her technical knowledge and skill in communicating with clients to allow her to excel as a financial manager for Ohana.

 Maria holds a Bachelor of Arts in Music Theory and Composition from IEIM in Buenos Aires, Argentina.
 Maria is trilingual with fluency in English, Spanish, and Italian.
 She also operates her own craft shop on the side.